 “Seven elk killed on weekend along Canmore highway,” read the CBC news item on April 29, 2019.
 A shocking headline, but one that’s all too common.
 “Alberta is home to Canada’s most diverse population of large mammals,” says Tim Johnson, Alberta program associate at the Yellowstone to Yukon Conservation Initiative.
 “But we also have 31,000 kilometres of highway that are only getting busier.”

 And wildlife collisions are only getting costlier.
 Alberta Transportation says that animals are involved in half of all reported crashes on rural highways.
+November is the peak month for wildlife-vehicle collisions—with deer representing about 80% of those incidents.
 In 2015, the Ministry estimated that, province-wide, such accidents cost upwards of $280 million per year.
 Likewise, AMA Insurance claims for wildlife collisions averaged $8,000 in 2018, an increase from previous years.

 So how do we make Alberta roads safer for drivers and animals?
 “It’s all about being more alert when you’re behind the wheel,” says Ryan Lemont, manager of driver education at AMA.